yuyangdu01/LLM-CL-VQA/README.md

    DAISI-VQA: in total 346 surgical images and 469 QA pairs in the dataset.
 80% of the data is used in the training set, while the rest 20% is used in the testing set.

-* The structure of the data folder

-  Coming soon.

 ## Environment & Setup
 * See the “Environment and Preparation” section of our [Tutorial in Jupyter Notebook](code).